 Project portfolio management.
 PPM.
 Portfolio management.
-This process is all about scheduling, prioritizing, budgeting and managing multiple projects at once.
+Whatever you’d like to call it, this process is all about scheduling, prioritizing, budgeting and managing multiple projects at once.

 Due to their names, many people still confuse PPM with project management.
 Although there are some important differences.
 In this article we’ll explain how the 2 concepts differ.
 With some simple definitions and real life examples of project portfolio managers.